 - green onion chopped

-- black or white sesame seeds
+- black (or white) sesame seeds

 Instructions

-- Place cabbage into a colander and sprinkle 1 teaspoon coarse salt over the top.
-Massage the cabbage for 10 seconds and set aside to drain for about 10 minutes.
+- Massage the cabbage for 10 seconds and set aside to drain for about 10 minutes.
 This is to remove any excess moisture so that the buns do not get soggy.
-After 10 minutes, squeeze the cabbage with your hands and drain away remaining liquid.

 - Place the cabbage, mushrooms and leeks (if using) into a food processor and pulse until finely chopped.
 Remove and place mixture into a large mixing bowl.